Four Step Marketing Beginnings

 Problem: When businesses manually process inbound leads, often times these leads will slip through the cracks because the manual processes require human intervention.

 The last step is to automate your followup into a system or marketing funnel.
 Remember all the leads we’re now generating from step 2?
 We use marketing automation to follow-up with them via email, direct mail, voice mail, SMS marketing, etc. After all, if someone shows interest in our products or services, we’re going to follow-up with them.
-The follow-up information provides education and dives deeper into the businesses’ UPS.
+The follow-up information provides education and dives deeper into the businesses’ USP.
 Now, as the buyer learns more he is able to make a better decision based upon value.

 With today’s marketing technologies, you can have a guy come into the database from downloading an ebook and receive any number of planned follow-up communication automatically.
 Another amazing thing is that after the prospect purchases and becomes a customer, the marketing message then changes to keep him as a happy customer for life!

 If you look at the chart above, you can see that the USP is put into everything we say or do in the Four Step Marketing Process.
 We measure the marketing to generate as many leads as possible.
 We use offers as incentives for people to give up their contact information.
 Lastly, we follow-up with marketing automation to close the sale.
 All of this content, consistently delivers a company’s Unique Selling Point.